Kong/insomnia-docs/docs/inso-cli/introduction.md

 winpty inso.cmd generate config
 ```

-## Compatability with Kong Gateway
+## Compatibility with Kong Gateway

 Currently, Inso-cli is only compatible with Kong Gateway versions < 3.0 on command ```inso generate config```